groboclown/nightjar-mesh/README.md

 Nightjar itself takes these environment variables to configure its operation:

 * `SERVICE_MEMBER` (required, no default) the AWS Cloud Map service ID (not the ARN) of the service to which this Nightjar sidecar belongs to.
-See the example below for how to set this value.
+It will be in the form `svg-randomlettersandnumbers`; see the example below for how to set this value easily from a CFT.
 Set this to `-gateway-` to have Nightjar run in "gateway" mode, where it does not run as a sidecar to another service container, but instead as a gateway proxy into the mesh.
 * `SERVICE_PORT` (defaults to 8080) the port number that the envoy proxy will listen for requests that are sent to other services within the `SERVICE_MEMBER` namespace.
 * `NAMESPACE_x` where *x* is some number between 0 and 99.
 This defines a AWS Cloud Map service namespace other than the `SERVICE_MEMBER` namespace, which Nightjar will forward requests.
 * `NAMESPACE_x_PORT` the listening port number that the Envoy proxy will forward requests into the corresponding `NAMESPACE_x` service namespace.
 Services send a request to the Nightjar container on this port number to connect to the other namespace.